-- 2. Provide assurance and any appropriate evidence that the institution will ensure students enrolled in and faculty teaching in distance education will have adequate access to: - a) An institutional electronic mailing system, and b) A learning management system that provides the necessary technological support for distance education
+2. Provide assurance and any appropriate evidence that the institution will ensure students enrolled in and faculty teaching in distance education will have adequate access to:

+a) An institutional electronic mailing system, and

 Regardless of delivery mode, students are provided with an electronic mailing system and other technologies listed above in section G8.
 The institution utilizes Moodle as the classroom learning platform.
 The Office of Technology Services provides technical support for all student email accounts.